-Attracting and keeping talent involves offering (and administering) a benefits package that appeals to the modern worker.
-That includes not just parental leave and flextime but also caregiver leave, expanded fertility benefits, gender reassignment and transformation assistance, financial wellness programs, and a slew of benefits that support critical life events.
-Recruitment marketing exists now, but given the demographics and importance of attracting talent, more organizations could add those [benefits].
+Offering benefits package that appeals to the modern worker is critical to attracting and retaining talent.
+This includes not only parental leave and flextime, but also caregiver leave, extended fertility benefits, gender reassignment and transformation assistance, financial wellness programmes, and a myriad of other benefits that help with life's major milestones.
+Although recruitment marketing exists currently, given the demographics and necessity of attracting people, it is becoming increasingly important.

-Complying with tax regulations, laws like the federal Family and Medical Leave Act, and Form I-9 and E-Verify requirements will continue to be at the core of HR compliance.
-But as the workforce changes, HR will need to be agile enough to comply with laws related to the gig economy and remote workers.
+HR compliance will continue to revolve around tax rules, laws such as the federal Family and Medical Leave Act, and Form I-9 and E-Verify procedures.
+However, as the workforce evolves, HR will need to adapt in order to comply with rules governing the gig economy and remote workers.

 All signs indicate that HR will look very different by 2025.
 I can really envision a day when HR is no longer HR.
 Not only will HR leaders administer business decisions, they will help make those decisions—as trusted workforce advisors.